harukins/harukins.github.io/_pages/about.md

 a nice introduction to get a feel for the kind of research that I do.

 I received my M.S. degree from Stanford University in 2017 and B.Eng. from The University of Tokyo in 2015, both in Aeronautics and Astronautics.
-While at UTokyo, I was researching feature-based aerial SLAM algorithms for lifelogging under the supervision of Prof. [Takehisa Yairi](https://www.rcast.u-tokyo.ac.jp/en/research/people/staff-yairi_takehisa.html) at the [Research Center for Advanced Science and Technology](https://www.rcast.u-tokyo.ac.jp/en/).
+While at UTokyo, I was researching feature-based aerial SLAM algorithms for life-logging under the supervision of Prof. [Takehisa Yairi](https://www.rcast.u-tokyo.ac.jp/en/research/people/staff-yairi_takehisa.html) at the [Research Center for Advanced Science and Technology](https://www.rcast.u-tokyo.ac.jp/en/).